GoogleCloudPlatform/covid-19-open-data/docs/table-vaccination-search-insights.md

 To further protect users’ privacy, we ensure that no personal information is included in the data, and we don’t link any related search-based inferences to an individual user.

 To ensure accuracy after adding noise, we estimate the magnitude of change due to the noise.
-We retain all the values that (after the addition of noise) have 80% probability to be within 15% of the original value and we remove the noisey values.
+We retain all the values that (after the addition of noise) have 80% probability to be within 15% of the original value and we remove the noisy values.
 This sometimes leads to missing data points, as explained in **How we process the data** section.

 You can learn more about the privacy and quality methods used to generate the data by reading this [anonymization process description](https://arxiv.org/abs/2107.01179).